intmus/inttheory19-20/_10-intro-part-writing/b1-part-writing-errors.md

 ## Unacceptable unequal fifths (UU5)

-**The last two common part-writing errors have specific clauses tied to them that specify which voices are acceptable and unacceptable.
-The first, *unacceptable unequal fifths*, must occur between the bass voice and one of the upper voices.
+The last two common part-writing errors have specific clauses tied to them that specify which voices are acceptable and unacceptable.
+The first, *unacceptable unequal fifths* (UU5), must occur between the bass voice and one of the upper voices.
 In the following example, find the *unacceptable unequal fifths* where a d5 moves to a P5.
-What is wrong with the voice-leading here?**
+What is wrong with the voice-leading here?

 {% capture ex5 %}X:5
 T:Unacceptable unequal fifths (UU5)